Nikolija777/MIT-Course-Introduction-to-Machine-Learning/Week3-Features-Linear Regression/readme.md

 * Linear Classifier
 * Polynomial Basis

-I attached the Jupyter notebook which is my experiment of implementing linear regression model on Irish dataset :)
+I attached the Jupyter notebook which is my experiment on implementing linear regression model on Irish dataset :)